Quickstart¶

 >>> container.tile_position

-<Vector>(2, 3)
+Vector(2, 3)

 >>> container1 = Container("steel-chest", tile_position = (-5, 10))

->>> container2 = Container("iron-chest", position = {"x": 10.5, "y": 15.5})
+>>> container2 = Container("iron-chest", position = [10.5, 15.5])

-We want to position the container such that the output inserter feeds into it.
-But what coordinate is that?
 We have to figure out exactly where the rest of the entities are before we know where to put the steel chest.
-We could grab a random entity in blueprint.entities to get a rough idea, but let’s do something a little more sophisticated instead:

 >>> furnace = blueprint.find_entities_filtered(name = "electric-furnace")[0]